Can you keep a secret? Specifically, a secret from Tim …

 If you’re a writer and the first page of Google doesn’t show results that demonstrate you can actually write well, how is anyone supposed to believe you’re the best writer to hire?

-Your own website with writing samples that gets displayed in search engine results for your name is the fastest way to establish yourself as a service provider.
+Your own website with writing samples that gets displayed in search engine results for your name is the fastest way to establish your service business and get discovered as a writer.

 2. Your social media